Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

   - do hide errors from user, if can not handle exception show user a message
   - log exception in files with all details (type, time, method's name, class' name etc)
   - do not catch all exception, only specific ones
+- Classes
+  - do use partial classes for long classes files (over 10.000 lines)
+    - fields, constructors in one part
+    - methods, properties, indexers, events in another part
+  - do not initialize class' properties after initialized instance, do use initialization by name
+- Collections
+  - do use only generic collection over object-based ones
 - Files
-  - Each class in seperate file
+  - each class in seperate file
-  - File's name same as class' name
+  - file's name same as class' name
 - Comments
   - every *public* block of code should has XML-documentation
   - every *private* block of code should has comments